4 Challenges Designing Augmented Reality Applications for Smart Glasses

 15 Authoring Tools For mEnabling Your eLearning For iPads

 JANUARY 30, 2013

 NOVEMBER 2, 2009

 Voice: The Killer Application of Mobile Learning.
-Things You Should Know About Location-Aware Applications.
+7 Things You Should Know About Location-Aware Applications.
 Tags: Learning Technology Mobile Learning Design Mobile Technology I’ve spent an inordinately long time writing a whitepaper on mobile learning trying to expound our thoughts about it and how it might be used in the workplace.
 I’ve been doing some research around it and I’ve documented some of the better links I’ve come across.
-Again, as with the links I posted about Games and Simulation, these aren’t categorized in any way nor does the order assume any significance.
+If you’re considering mobile learning in any shape or form, I’d suggest you give these a browse.
+Apple Education.
+Marc Prensky Blog.

 Why the iPad and iPhone not supporting Adobe Flash is a Great thing for mLearning

 MAY 29, 2012